Deploying apps

 Your app should now be live at your app domain.

-Refer to the Cloud Foundry documentation on Deploying with Application Manifests [external link] for more information on the options available when you deploy an app.
+Refer to the Cloud Foundry documentation on deploying with app manifests for more information on the options available when you deploy an app.

-Refer to the production checklist if your app is a production app.
+Refer to the documentation on deploying an app to production if your app is a production app.

 Set a target